 Simple English definitions for legal terms

-Read a random definition: object of a power
+Read a random definition: vicar general

 A reissuable note is a type of promissory note that can be put back into circulation after it has been paid once.
 A promissory note is a written promise by one party to pay money to another party or to bearer.
 A note is a two-party negotiable instrument, unlike a draft which is a three-party instrument.